adeschen/nucleoSimShiny/inst/shiny/www/nucleosomesDescription.md

 nucleosome maps are useful tools to test the sensitivity and the accurancy of those software.

-This application enables the generation of Synthetic nucleosome maps through an interactive interface.
+This application enables the generation ofsynthetic nucleosome maps through an interactive interface.

 </br>